Hi, I'm Martin Gulis.

 - The main emphasis was placed on the visualization of the simulation.

-- More students worked on the application before and after me, so the application may be in a different state now.
+- Other students worked on the application before and after me, so its current state may differ.

 - Tools: Android, Java, SQLite

-- This is one of the results of my master's degree project.
+- One of the results of my master's degree project.

 - Users can load projects written in Java using the client application.

-- Source codes are analysed using an Abstract Syntax Tree and design patterns are detected based on their characteristics.
+- Source code is analyzed using an Abstract Syntax Tree, and design patterns are detected based on their characteristics.

-- The server contains a database of design patterns that are compared with the client design patterns using an Abstract Syntax Tree.
+- The server contains a database of design patterns that are compared with the client's design patterns using an Abstract Syntax Tree.

 - The admin client application initializes the database on the server.

-- The server application was deployed on the Heroku cloud application platform, but is no longer available.
+- The server application was deployed on the Heroku cloud platform, but is no longer available.

 - Tools: Java, JavaFX, Spring Boot, Tomcat, SQLite, PostgreSQL, Hibernate, REST API, Heroku

-- This is a school project developed during the Web in Cloud Course.
+- Developed as a school project for the Web in Cloud course.

-- The solution consists of an angular single-page application and an ASP.NET Core web-api.
+- The solution consists of an Angular single-page application (SPA) and an ASP.NET Core Web API.

-- A doctor can create, read, update and delete medicine prescriptions for a patient.
+- Doctors can create, read, update, and delete (CRUD) medicine prescriptions for patients.

-- The records are stored in a database on the back-end.
+- Records are stored in a SQLite database on the backend.

-- The back-end calculates time overlaps in prescriptions based on the first and last day of medicine use.
+- The backend calculates time overlaps in prescriptions based on the first and last days of medicine use.

-- The single-page application and web-api were deployed on the Microsoft Azure Web Sites cloud platform, but are no longer available.
+- The SPA and Web API were deployed to the Microsoft Azure cloud platform, but are no longer available.

-- A simplified version of the single-page application with mockup data is available.
-Note that redirections in angular projects do not work on github pages.
+- A simplified version of the SPA with mock data is available.
+Note that redirection does not work correctly in Angular projects hosted on GitHub Pages.

-- Tools: Angular, TypeScript, HTML, CSS, ASP.NET Core, C#, SQLite, Docker, Kubernetes, AWS
+- Tools: Angular, TypeScript, HTML, CSS, ASP.NET Core, C#, SQLite, Docker, Kubernetes, Microsoft Azure

-- This is a school project developed during the Team Project Course.
+- Developed as a school project for the Team Project course.

-- We worked in a scrum team based on agile methodology.
+- Worked in a Scrum team following agile methodology.

-- The goal of the project is to create an application for the management of certification schemes according to which cloud services are certified.
+- The goal of the project was to create an application for managing certification schemes used to certify cloud services.

 - The certification schemes consist of controls, which are complex sentences written in natural language.

-- The application allows the user to formalize the certification schemes using an ontology.
+- The application allows users to formalize certification schemes using an ontology.

-- Natural language processing (NLP) is used to automate the transcription into the ontology.
+- Natural language processing (NLP) was used to automate the transcription into the ontology.

-- The application is tested with unit tests using unittest.mock library and integration tests using Selenium.
+- The application was tested with unit tests using unittest.mock library and integration tests using Selenium.

 - Tools: Django, Selenium, unittest.mock, Python, PostgreSQL, ElasticSearch, Stanford CoreNLP

-- This is a school project developed during the Data Visualization Course.
+- Developed as a school project for the Data Visualization course.

-- The topic of the project is the data visualization using the height/heat map method in 3D space.
+- The project focuses on data visualization using the height/heat map method in 3D space.

-- The solution provides overview, filter, details on demand and advanced visualization interaction methods.
+- The solution provides overview, filtering, details on demand, and advanced interactive visualization methods.

-- The scalability of a large number of records is achieved by data aggregation.
+- Scalability for large datasets is achieved through data aggregation.

-- Use mouse to move the camera and ctrl + mouse to select/deselect data points.
+- Use the mouse to move the camera.

 - Tools: Three.js, JavaScript, HTML, CSS

-- This is a school project developed during the Computer Vision Course.
+- Developed as a school project for the Computer Vision course.

-- The goal of the project is to detect sea animals in underwater videos.
+- The goal of the project was to detect sea animals in underwater videos.

 - The algorithm included: